 White Oak Bayou Fish-Off Saturday, June 3rd 2017

-By popular demand the WOBA Fish-Off has been resurrect.
+By popular demand the WOBA Fish-Off was resurrected.

-We will be holding this event in conjunction with Friends of Woodland Park's Happy Trails and Hot Dogs event.
+We held this event in conjunction with Friends of Woodland Park's Happy Trails and Hot Dogs event.

-Trophies to be awarded to the Biggest, Ugliest and Most Unusual fish caught in the White Oak Bayou.
+Trophies were awarded to the Biggest, Ugliest and Most Unusual fish caught in the White Oak Bayou.

-Other awards will include Best Fish Lips; Best One That Got Away Story; Biggest trash item pulled from the White Oak Bayou
+Other awards will include Little Angler Trophies, Best Fish Lips; Best One That Got Away Story; Biggest trash item pulled from the White Oak Bayou.

-There will be activities for the children, trail tours and free Hot Dogs for all!
+There were activities for the children, trail tours and free Hot Dogs for all!

 Click Here for the wacky history of the event.

-Photos from the 2005 event are loaded on the Photos page.
+Photos from the 2017 event will be loaded on the Photos page.

 Friends of Woodland Park Happy Trails and Hot Dogs